jonataslaw/getx/README.md

 ## Mixing the two state managers
 Some people opened a feature request, as they wanted to use only one type of reactive variable, and the other mechanics, and needed to insert an Obx into a GetBuilder for this.
 Thinking about it MixinBuilder was created.
 It allows both reactive changes by changing ".obs" variables, and mechanical updates via update().
 However, of the 4 widgets he is the one that consumes the most resources, since in addition to having a Subscription to receive change events from his children, he subscribes to the update method of his controller.

-- Note: To use GetBuilder and MixinBuilder you must use GetController.
-To use GetX and Obx you must use RxController.
-Probably using a GetController using GetX and Obx will work, but it will not be possible to use an RxController on a GetBuilder.
-Extending these controllers is important, as they have life cycles, and can "start" and "end" events in their onInit() and onClose() methods.
+Extending GetxController is important, as they have life cycles, and can "start" and "end" events in their onInit() and onClose() methods.
+You can use any class for this, but I strongly recommend you use the GetxController class to place your variables, whether they are observable or not.

 ## GetBuilder vs GetX vs Obx vs MixinBuilder
 In a decade working with programming I was able to learn some valuable lessons.